It was the dedication of two Teaneck surgeons and the leadership of a Catholic Sister that made Holy Name Medical Center a reality in 1925.

 - 2015 - Holy Name Medical Center celebrates 90 years of providing compassionate, high-quality care to thousands of patients in a culturally-sensitive environment, maintaining its independence and staying faithful to its mission & a ministry of healing.

-- 2014 - Holy Name expands its Korean Medical Program to include other Asian cultures by launching a Chinese Medical Program under the umbrella of Asian Health Services.
+- 2015 - Holy Name expands its Korean Medical Program to include other Asian cultures by launching a Chinese Medical Program and a Filipino Medical Program, all of which are now under the umbrella of Asian Health Services.

 - 2013 - Holy Name opens the Institute for Simulation Learning, a multimillion dollar educational program using mannequins that breathe, blink and bleed, and specially-trained actors to teach hospital staff, EMT's, and medical and nursing students how to prepare for the unexpected.
 It is the only one of its kind in North Jersey.